Single serving tiramisu recipe with pasteurized eggs.

-Traditional and Bimby Recipe
+Traditional and Bimby recipe

-It’s the dessert that always pleases everyone.
+It is the dessert that always pleases everyone.

 - Cost: Economical